-Each test sequence should start with components (i.e. motherboard, heatsink assembly, etc.) that have never been previously submitted to any reliability testing.
+Each test sequence should start with components (i.e., motherboard, heatsink assembly, etc.) that have never been previously submitted to any reliability testing.

-The test sequence should always start with a visual inspection after assembly, and BIOS/CPU/Memory test (refer to Section 6.2.3).
+The test sequence should always start with a visual inspection after assembly, and BIOS/CPU/Memory test (refer to Section 5.2.3).

-Prior to the mechanical shock & vibration test, the units under test should be preconditioned for 72 hours at 45 °C. The purpose is to account for load relaxation during burn-in stage.
+Prior to the mechanical shock & vibration test, the units under test should be preconditioned for 72 hours at 45 °C. The pre-conditioning is intended to present the system burn-in and shipping/storage environment stress.